This tutorial describes how to setup AI Territories and Waves to setup AI encounters in your levels with ease.

 - Inside the action bubble, the encounters are triggered as before, except that designers now need only one flownode to activate/deactivate an encounter instead of nodes for each AI instance.
 It's also not needed any more to deactivate all AIs manually on level start, because T/W and their assigned AIs are disabled from start automatically.

 - The AI status is stored when a T/W gets disabled.
-When the player goes back to a previous AB, which was disabled when he left it before, the same AIs will be active again.
+When the player goes back to a previous AB that was disabled when he left it before, the same AIs will be active again.

 What is an Entity Pool?